 2-3 cups of sparkling water or club soda

 Muddle your sugar, mint and lemon juice.
 Chop your celery and place in food processor with a bit of your muddle juice to keep from browning, or oxidizing.
 In a glass bowl, strain celery through a sieve pushing down with a wooden spoon.
 Pour into a pitcher adding your muddled mixture and sparkling water.
-Stir well before serving topping with a mint leaf.
+Stir well before serving to top with a mint leaf.

 Blood Orange Fizz